Rory Enrique Conde: Investigation and arrest

 Over the course of the investigation, investigators from the Miami-Dade Police Department and profilers from the FBI investigated more than 1,000 potential suspects and reviewed a large amount of tips.
 With more than 100 officers and nearly $2 million spent on the case, it was one of the most expensive investigations in the county for that time, but that still failed to initially produce any meaningful results.

 This all changed on June 19, when police received a tip from some residents at Trail Heights Gardens apartment complex that they had seen a naked and bound woman inside the residence of their neighbor, Rory Conde.
-Officers were dispatched to the scene, where did indeed locate the victim, a 30-year-old prostitute named Gloria Maestre, still bound and gagged after suffering a rape at the hands of her assailant.
-At the time of this discovery, Conde was just returning home from a court hearing on an unrelated robbery charge — when he noticed the police presence in the area, he immediately left.
+Officers were dispatched to the scene, where they did indeed locate the victim, a 30-year-old prostitute named Gloria Maestre, still bound and gagged after suffering a rape at the hands of her assailant.
+At the time of this discovery, Conde was just returning home from a court hearing on an unrelated robbery charge—when he noticed the police presence in the area, he immediately left.
 He remained on the lam for five more days, until he was finally arrested at his grandmother's house in Hialeah.

 Following this harrowing discovery, investigators immediately obtained warrants to search the apartment and Conde's Toyota Celica, obtaining DNA samples that were tested for possible involvement in the murders.
 The preliminary results linked Conde to five of the six victims, and when questioned about this in subsequent interrogations, Conde voluntarily admitted responsibility and said that his reason for killing the women was because of his wife leaving him.
-In later interviews, he claimed to have had had sex with the body of one of his victims.
+In later interviews, he claimed to have had sex with the body of one of his victims.

 The arrest came as a shock to those around him, but it also led to the discovery that neighbors had repeatedly seen him engage in bizarre behavior that was never reported to the police.
 This ranged from Conde peeping into the bedrooms of young women in the early hours of the morning to him dragging duffel bags with unknown contents to his car in the middle of the night.
 On at least one occasion while discussing the still-ongoing manhunt with his co-workers, it was alleged that Conde referred to the Strangler as a "smart guy" whom the police would never catch.